-First way you can back up or restore the AWK-3131A's configuration with Configuration Import & Export.
+You can back up or restore the AWK-4131A's configuration using the functions available in the Configuration Import & Export section.

-In the Configuration Import section, click Browse to specify the configuration file and click Import Configuration button to begin importing the configuration.
+In the Configuration Import section, click Browse to specify the configuration file and click on the Import Configuration button to begin importing the configuration.

 Configuration Import & Export

 Configuration Import

-Select configuration file Select file
+Select configuration file

+Select file